thibaut-neoledge/azure-docs.fr-fr/articles/automation/automation-dsc-onboarding.md

    ms.date="04/22/2016"
    ms.author="coreyp"/>

-# Gestion de machines avec Azure Automation DSC
+# <a name="onboarding-machines-for-management-by-azure-automation-dsc"></a>Onboarding machines for management by Azure Automation DSC

-## Pourquoi gérer des machines avec Azure Automation DSC ?
+## <a name="why-manage-machines-with-azure-automation-dsc?"></a>Why manage machines with Azure Automation DSC?

-Tout comme le service [Desired State Configuration de PowerShell](https://technet.microsoft.com/library/dn249912.aspx), le Desired State Configuration d’Azure Automation est un service de gestion de configuration simple et puissant pour les nœuds DSC (machines physiques et virtuelles) dans n’importe quel centre de données sur le cloud ou sur site.
-Il permet de faire évoluer des milliers d’ordinateurs rapidement et facilement à partir d’un emplacement central et sécurisé.
-Vous pouvez facilement intégrer des machines, leur affecter des configurations déclaratives et afficher des rapports montrant la conformité de chaque machine à l’état souhaité que vous avez spécifié.
-La couche de gestion Azure Automation DSC est au DSC ce que la couche de gestion Azure Automation est aux scripts PowerShell.
-En d'autres termes, de la même manière que Azure Automation vous permet de gérer des scripts PowerShell, il vous aide également à gérer des configurations DSC.
-Pour en savoir plus sur les avantages de l’utilisation d’Azure Automation DSC, consultez [Vue d’ensemble d’Azure Automation DSC](automation-dsc-overview.md).
+Like [PowerShell Desired State Configuration](https://technet.microsoft.com/library/dn249912.aspx), Azure Automation Desired State Configuration is a simple, yet powerful, configuration management service for DSC nodes (physical and virtual machines) in any cloud or on-premises datacenter.
+It enables scalability across thousands of machines quickly and easily from a central, secure location.
+You can easily onboard machines, assign them declarative configurations, and view reports showing each machine’s compliance to the desired state you specified.
+The Azure Automation DSC management layer is to DSC what the Azure Automation management layer is to PowerShell scripting.
+In other words, in the same way that Azure Automation helps you manage PowerShell scripts, it also helps you manage DSC configurations.
+To learn more about the benefits of using Azure Automation DSC, see [Azure Automation DSC overview](automation-dsc-overview.md).

-Azure Automation DSC peut servir à gérer une grande diversité de machines :
+Azure Automation DSC can be used to manage a variety of machines:

-*    Machines virtuelles Azure (classiques)
+*    Azure virtual machines (classic)
-*    Machines virtuelles Azure
+*    Azure virtual machines
-*    Machines virtuelles Amazon Web Services (AWS)
+*    Amazon Web Services (AWS) virtual machines
-*    Machines physiques/virtuelles Windows locales ou dans un cloud autre qu’Azure/AWS
+*    Physical/virtual Windows machines on-premises, or in a cloud other than Azure/AWS
-*    Machines physiques/virtuelles Linux sur site, dans Azure, ou dans un cloud autre qu’Azure
+*    Physical/virtual Linux machines on-premises, in Azure, or in a cloud other than Azure

-En outre, si vous n’êtes pas prêt à gérer la configuration de l’ordinateur dans le cloud, Azure Automation DSC peut également servir de point de terminaison dédié uniquement à la génération de rapports.
-Vous pouvez ainsi définir la configuration (push) de votre choix via une instance DSC en local et afficher des détails de rapports sur la conformité du nœud à l’état souhaité dans Azure Automation.
+In addition, if you are not ready to manage machine configuration from the cloud, Azure Automation DSC can also be used as a report-only endpoint.
+This allows you to set (push) desired configuration through DSC on-premises and view rich reporting details on node compliance with the desired state in Azure Automation.

-Les sections suivantes décrivent la manière dont vous pouvez intégrer chaque type de machine à Azure Automation DSC.
+The following sections outline how you can onboard each type of machine to Azure Automation DSC.

-## Machines virtuelles Azure (classiques)
+## <a name="azure-virtual-machines-(classic)"></a>Azure virtual machines (classic)

-Avec Azure Automation DSC, vous pouvez facilement intégrer des machines virtuelles Azure (classiques) pour une gestion de configuration via le portail Azure ou via PowerShell.
-En arrière-plan, et sans qu’aucun administrateur n’ait à contrôler la machine virtuelle à distance, l’extension Azure VM Desired State Configuration enregistre la machine virtuelle avec Azure Automation DSC. Étant donné que cette extension s’exécute de façon asynchrone, la section [**Résolution des problèmes liés à l’intégration de machines virtuelles Azure**](#troubleshooting-azure-virtual-machine-onboarding) ci-dessous décrit la procédure à suivre pour contrôler sa progression ou résoudre les problèmes.
+With Azure Automation DSC, you can easily onboard Azure virtual machines (classic) for configuration management using either the Azure portal, or PowerShell.
+Under the hood, and without an administrator having to remote into the VM, the Azure VM Desired State Configuration extension registers the VM with Azure Automation DSC.
+Since the Azure VM Desired State Configuration extension runs asynchronously, steps to track its progress or troubleshoot it are provided in the [**Troubleshooting Azure virtual machine onboarding**](#troubleshooting-azure-virtual-machine-onboarding) section below.

-### Portail Azure
+### <a name="azure-portal"></a>Azure portal

-Dans le [portail Azure](http://portal.azure.com/), cliquez sur **Parcourir**, puis sur **Machines virtuelles (classiques)**.
-Sélectionnez la machine virtuelle Windows que vous souhaitez intégrer.
-Dans le panneau du tableau de bord de la machine virtuelle, cliquez sur **Tous les paramètres** -> **Extensions** -> **Ajouter** -> **Azure Automation DSC** -> **Créer**.
-Entrez les [valeurs du gestionnaire de configuration locale de PowerShell DSC](https://msdn.microsoft.com/powershell/dsc/metaconfig4) requises, la clé et l’URL d’enregistrement de votre compte Automation, et, éventuellement, une configuration de nœud à attribuer à la machine virtuelle.
+In the [Azure portal](http://portal.azure.com/), click **Browse** -> **Virtual machines (classic)**.
+Select the Windows VM you want to onboard.
+On the virtual machine’s dashboard blade, click **All settings** -> **Extensions** -> **Add** -> **Azure Automation DSC** -> **Create**.
+Enter the [PowerShell DSC Local Configuration Manager values](https://msdn.microsoft.com/powershell/dsc/metaconfig4) required for your use case, your Automation account’s registration key and registration URL, and optionally a node configuration to assign to the VM.

 ![](./media/automation-dsc-onboarding/DSC_Onboarding_1.png)

-Pour trouver l’URL et la clé d’enregistrement pour le compte Automation, consultez la section [**Enregistrement sécurisé**](#secure-registration) ci-dessous.
+To find the registration URL and key for the Automation account to onboard the machine to, see the [**Secure registration**](#secure-registration) section below.

-### PowerShell
+### <a name="powershell"></a>PowerShell

     # log in to both Azure Service Management and Azure Resource Manager
     Add-AzureAccount